sunnythree/Grape/README.md

 and then just excute:
   `make `
 * os x:
-os x do not support cuda,so disable GPU option,and then you just need excute:
+os x may do not support cuda,so disable GPU option,and then you just need excute:
   `make`
 after excute make,Grape and libGrape.so(libGrape.dylib in os x) libGrape.a will generated. if you want compile unit test,just excute: